DavidSamuell/Computer-Vision-COMP90086/submission/METHODOLOGY.md

 The estimated volume was incorporated into the prediction pipeline by concatenating it with the 2048-dimensional feature vector extracted from the InceptionV3 encoder, yielding a 2049-dimensional input to the regression head.
 The regression MLP was accordingly modified to a more compact architecture: FC(2049 → 64) → ReLU → Dropout → FC(64 → 1), following the design specified in [10].
 This architecture enables the network to learn a joint representation that weighs visual features and geometric volume based on their predictive utility.
 The integration of explicit geometric priors has shown success in related vision tasks involving physical quantity estimation [22, 23], motivating its application to calorie prediction.

+**Experimental Results**: Having identified middle fusion as our preferred fusion strategy, we next investigated whether incorporating explicit volume estimation could further improve performance.
+We evaluated two configurations: (i) image-only RGB encoder with volume estimation (Exp-8), and (ii) middle fusion with volume estimation (Exp-9).

+The results revealed an important finding: the image-only configuration with volume estimation (Exp-8) achieved our best overall result with MAE=54.02 kcal, representing a 3.9% improvement over middle fusion without volume (Exp-5: MAE=56.28 kcal).
+In contrast, combining middle fusion with volume estimation (Exp-9: MAE=58.19 kcal) actually degraded performance compared to middle fusion alone.
+This unexpected result suggests a redundancy between depth-based features learned by the dual-stream encoder and explicit volume calculation—when the network learns to extract depth features through a dedicated encoder, the additional volume signal may introduce conflicting or redundant information.

+The superior performance of Exp-8 indicates that when geometric information is provided explicitly as volume, the network can better focus on learning appearance-based features from RGB alone while leveraging the clean, interpretable volume prior.
+This finding led us to select the image-only architecture with volume estimation as our final model, demonstrating that explicit geometric computation can be more effective than learned depth representations for this task.

 ## 3.4 Multi-Modal Fusion Strategies

 A critical design consideration in multi-modal architectures is determining the optimal stage at which to integrate information from complementary modalities [24, 25].
 The fusion strategy fundamentally influences the network's ability to learn cross-modal correlations and affects both computational efficiency and representational capacity.
 We systematically evaluated three fusion paradigms that differ in the temporal point of integration along the processing pipeline, drawing on established taxonomies in multi-modal learning literature [26, 27].